-Matt took the rifle and began slowly to raise it to his shoulder.
 White Fang's snarling began with the movement, and increased as the movement approached its culmination.
-But the moment before the rifle came to a level on him, he leaped sidewise behind the corner of the cabin.
-Matt stood staring along the sights at the empty space of snow which had been occupied by White Fang.
+But the moment empty space of snow which had been occupied by White Fang.

 The dog-musher put the rifle down solemnly, then turned and looked at his employer.